Faculty & Staff

 Adrienne recently married and lives outside of Lyons, Colorado.
 Adrienne loves to swim, bike, go on backpack trips into the mountains, paint, garden, read poetry and do eurythmy.
 Her son, Oliver Chapman, was a Waldorf student and currently lives in Los Angeles and makes puppets for animated movies.
 Adrienne is looking forward to bringing her love of farming, gardening and outdoor education into the curriculum and supporting our working with the farmers on our land.
 She has also been studying with Dr. Adam Blanning, Nancy Blanning and Laurie Clark in “Nurturing the Roots”.
 This is a three year advanced course to help Waldorf educators hone their observation skills as well as to bring therapeutic work to strengthen children in kindergarten and the early grades.

-Martina Simunek-Suarez, Fourth and Fifth Grade Teacher
+Martina Simunek-Suarez, Fifth and Sixth Grade Teacher

 According to Martina, her life has been a little bit as Bohemian as her name sounds.
 She was born in a small town in Lower Austria.
 Her mother's family were World War II refugees from Serbia, and since they had been uprooted, they leaned even more on their German traditions, Catholic faith and conservative beliefs.
 Her father was from Bohemia where there was much more liberalism and much less religion.
 On top of that, her father had grown up in a steel town in one of the socialist strongholds of Austria.
 So Martina moved back and forth between these two worlds.
 One might think that she ended up all confused, but she really liked it.